jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 _Histoire d'Algorithmes,  du caillou à  la puce_, Jean-Luc  Chabert et al, published by Belin, ISBN 2-7011-1346-6

+_Seminumerical Algorithms  (The Art of Computer  Programming, vol 2)_, Donald Knuth, published by Addison-Wesley, ISBN 0-201-03822-6.

 See also a programme for HP48 and similar:
 [div\_pro](https://www.hpcalc.org/details/5303).